-Mental health is considered as a taboo subject in India and many people still hesitate to talk about it.
-As per the report from World Health Organisation, India is the most depressed country in the world with every sixth person suffering from mental illness.
+Mental health is considered taboo in India, and many people still hesitate to talk about it.
+As per the WHO (World Health Organisation) report, India is the most depressed country in the world, with every sixth person suffering from mental illness.
 Healthcare services for mental illness can be expensive irrespective of its severity.
-In such scenarios, mental health insurance would be an ideal choice to get the desired treatment at an affordable cost.
+In such scenarios, mental health insurance would be ideal for getting the desired treatment at an affordable cost.
 So, today we will discuss everything you need to Know about Mental Health Insurance.

-Let’s take a look at some of the salient features of Mental Health Care Act, 2017.
+Let’s take a look at some of the Mental Health Care Act's salient features, 2017.

 - Mental health care needs to be made available, affordable and accessible for every person as they have the right to access mental health care services both by public and private service providers.

-- A person with mental illness has the right to choose the way of mental health care treatment or he/she can nominate any other person to decide on treatments in his/her behalf.
+- A person with mental illness has the right to choose the way of mental health care treatment, or he/she can nominate any other person to decide on treatments on his/her behalf.

-- Responsibilities lies on central and state mental health authorities to maintain records of all mental health establishments, to train law enforcement officials, to develop quality services, to receive complaints and to advise the states on the concerns relating to mental health.
+- Responsibilities lie on central and state mental health authorities to maintain records of all mental health establishments, train law enforcement officials, develop quality services, receive complaints, and advise the states on the concerns relating to mental health.

-- As per the Act, attempt to commit suicide is no longer an offense and shall not be subjected to any prosecution and investigation.
+- As per the Act, an attempt to commit suicide is no longer an offense and shall not be subjected to prosecution and investigation.

 - The law also talks about prohibiting electro-convulsive therapies for mental illness without any use of anaesthesia and relaxants.

-- One of the major significant feature is provision of mental health insurance under the framework of basic health insurance policies offered by the insurance companies.
+- One of the major significant features is the provision of mental health insurance under the framework of basic health insurance policies offered by the insurance companies.

 However, the Mental Health Care Act, 2017 also has some drawbacks.
-The Act fails to provide the entire list of treatment choices available which could increase the awareness of medical care services available for access.
+The Act fails to provide the entire list of treatment choices available, increasing the awareness of medical care services available for access.
 Interpretation of the term ‘medical health professional’ is also defined narrowly without much clarity.
-The Act also fails to mention about home-based treatments as there is more stress on treatments on hospitalisation.
-Also, the Mental Health Care Act, 2017 does not address the issue of prevention of mental illness and awareness regarding it along with the lack of encouragement for mental well-being.
-All these neglected aspects in the bill may put a challenge for insurance companies in drafting the comprehensive mental health insurance product.
+The Act also fails to mention home-based treatments as there is more stress on treatments on hospitalisation.
+Also, the Mental Health Care Act, 2017 does not address the prevention of mental illness and awareness regarding it and the lack of encouragement for mental well-being.
+All these neglected aspects in the bill may challenge insurance companies in drafting the comprehensive mental health insurance product.

 As mental health is equally important as our physical well-being, a good mental health insurance plan can make all the healthcare services affordable.
-Availability of insurance coverage can improve the literacy and facilitate acceptance among people towards mental health conditions.
-Thus, after knowing everything you need to Know about Mental Health Insurance, it is easier to take the decision.
+Availability of insurance coverage can improve literacy and facilitate acceptance among people towards mental health conditions.
+Thus, after knowing everything you Need to Know about Mental Health Insurance, it is easier to decide.

-Introduction of mental health insurance facility is an important move for the overall well-being of people of the country.
+The introduction of mental health insurance facility is an important move for the country's overall well-being.